Exmark Z Turf Equipment Backyard Life

 • One bag of clay-based cat litter* (mix 1:1 with clover blend)

-*Note: Cat litter doesn’t germinate, but is simply used to help visually assess how the small clover seeds are being spread.
+*Note: Cat litter doesn’t aid germination; rather, it simply helps visually assess how the small clover seeds are being spread.

 Steps to Apply The Seeds

-• Wait for the seeds to germinate—and whitetail to begin feeding on them!
+Once completed, all there’s left to do is wait for the seeds to germinate—and for the whitetail to begin feeding on them!

 More Like This: